Brisbane-based designer Ellen Chandler is doing away with the regular fast fashion programming when it comes to making baby clothes.

 The fashion graduate became interested in sustainable design techniques when she studied Fashion Design and Business at university, but it wasn’t until she looked into it further that she decided to do something in the field.

-“A friend of mine suggested I watch The True Cost and invited me on an Operation Groundswell trip,” Chandler says.
+“A friend of mine suggested I watch The True Cost and invited me on an Operation Groundswell trip,” Ellen says.

 “This trip to Bangladesh really changed my view on fashion.
 We spoke directly with garment workers in a union, went to a fair trade village, visited a mega factory and experienced natural dyeing processes.

 “I knew that when I returned I had to do things differently.
 I had to start asking questions and educating myself on sustainable fashion.”

 Ellen’s sewing journey started with her family.
 She made some linen button-up shirts for her brother-in-law and with leftover fabric made matching ones for her nephew Jude.

 After receiving lots of compliments she decided to look into the market and found a gap for simple, natural fibre matching clothes.